greenLogic/frankmelendez/content/docs/getting-started/index.md

 ---

 {{< alert >}}
-This section assumes you have already [installed the Congo theme]({{< ref "docs/installation" >}}).
+This section assumes you have already [installed the Blowfish theme]({{< ref "docs/installation" >}}).
 {{< /alert >}}

-The config files that ship with Congo contain all of the possible settings that the theme recognises.
+The config files that ship with Blowfish contain all of the possible settings that the theme recognises.
 By default, many of these are commented out but you can simply uncomment them to activate or change a specific feature.

 ## Basic configuration